MartinTheDragon/Nuclear-Tech-Mod-Remake/README.md

 But you can still test the current state of the mod by either building the mod yourself, or downloading one of the [occasional releases published on GitHub](https://github.com/MartinTheDragon/Nuclear-Tech-Mod-Remake/releases).
 Finding and reporting bugs is encouraged.

+### Discord

+[Join the newly opened Discord server](https://discord.gg/XDrARD2FaJ) dedicated to the 1.18 port.
+It is not affiliated with the official NTM Discord server.

 ### Credits

 For a (non-exhaustive) list of who worked on this project and the original, look at the [credits file](CREDITS.md).